isuru9625/rss-parser/README.md

+**Run The Application**
+  clone the repository, https://github.com/isuru9625/rss-parser.git and run ResParserApplication.java.
+The default port is 8080.
+  And the documentation of this application is shown in below.

 **RSS-PARSER**
 ----
   This is a Spring Boot application that polls a RSS feed every 5 minutes, and stores any items or updates or in an in-memory database, H2.
 This application exposes     end points to get the latest 10 items(In base scenario) of rss feed in the database.